mrcodetastic/HD-WF1-LED-MatrixPanel-DMA/README.md

  ## How to flash?

-To put the board into Download mode, simply bridge the 2 pads near the MicroUSB port, then connect the board into your PC using a USB-A to USB-A cable, connecting to th e** USB A port** on the device (not the Micro USB input).
+To put the board into Download mode, simply bridge the 2 pads near the MicroUSB port, then connect the board into your PC using a USB-A to USB-A cable, connecting to the **USB-A port** on the device (not the Micro USB input).
 It is NOT possible to program the board using the onboard Micro USB port.
 Thanks [Rappbledor](https://github.com/mrfaptastic/HD-WF1-LED-MatrixPanel-DMA/issues/3)

 ![image](https://github.com/mrfaptastic/HD-WF1-LED-MatrixPanel-DMA/assets/12006953/adddb545-856e-4d61-b4ab-a88a39814969)